Skip to content

 "Preserving the integrity of our national symbols and institutions is a shared responsibility," the Council said.
 "We encourage all digital users, media professionals, and influencers to ensure their content aligns with truth and verified information."

-Experts note that while deepfakes are difficult to detect, growing investments in AI-powered detection systems are helping authorities identify fraudulent or altered media more effectively.
-The UAE Cybersecurity Council continues to collaborate with government entities, tech companies, and media organizations to strengthen monitoring systems and public awareness campaigns.
+While deepfakes are difficult to detect, growing investments in AI-powered detection systems are helping authorities identify fraudulent or altered media more effectively.
+The UAE Cybersecurity Council continues to collaborate with government entities, tech companies, and media organisations to strengthen monitoring systems and public awareness campaigns.

 In line with the UAE's broader National Cybersecurity Strategy, initiatives are being developed to educate the public on identifying digital threats, ensuring that the country remains resilient in the face of rapidly advancing technologies.